 On average, eleven persons are murdered at work each workday, including two each workday in the United States.
 An active shooter situation occurs once a week on average globally and once every two weeks in just the United States alone.

-The causes of these incidents are as complex as the people posing them: substance abuse, personality and performance-based disagreements and mental illnesses are just some of the more serious ones.
+The causes of these incidents are as complex as the people posing them: substance abuse, personality disorders, performance-based disagreements and mental illness are a few notable ones.
 Domestic abuse can also spill over into the workplace, requiring extraordinary precautions.

 Dr. Barton offers one of the most respected platforms for training, awareness and response.
 His training programs in understanding workplace violence emphasize the complicated behavioral warning signs of a person at risk.
 They are aimed at helping supervisors, HR and Security teams partner with legal counsel and other experts to ensure that the case management process meets or exceeds best practices.
 The role of law enforcement, co-workers, Fitness for Duty evaluators, Employee Assistance Programs and other resources are all reviewed in depth.

 We advise that those seeking guidance consider that although there are many “experts” in threat assessment and workplace violence prevention, many are trying to capitalize on recent tragedies at work, and lack the credentials, experience and discretion needed to resolve and mitigate high risk situations posed by contractors, customers, employees and others.

-Some of these “experts” have little experience in the private sector and may lack a proven track record in the obligations of the employer on duty to care, duty to warn, duty to act and duty to supervise.
+Some of these “experts” have little experience in the private sector and may lack a proven track record in duty to care, duty to warn, duty to act and duty to supervise.
 We advise against the use of security firms for efforts in this area due to potential conflicts of interest.

 We also review HR policies and procedures with discreet White Papers that constitute a gap analysis.
 These highly acclaimed reports have led to milestone changes in many employers.

-In addition to training programs, Dr. Barton assists employers when cases emerge, helping the Threat Assessment Teams navigate discussions 24/7 with the person at risk, writing scripts to mediate differences of opinion, and we employ high seasoned experts to role play very sensitive discussions – all of this aimed at elevating the comfort level of your team in mitigating any potential for harm.
+In addition to training programs, Dr. Barton assists employers when cases emerge, helping Threat Assessment Teams navigate discussions 24/7 with the person at risk.
+This effort includes writing scripts to mediate differences of opinion, and we employ high seasoned experts to role play very sensitive discussions – all aimed at elevating the comfort level of your team in mitigating any potential for harm.

-Dr. Barton teaches these issues in three, top-rated courses at The FBI Academy.
-His works have been recently published and presented at meetings of The American Bar Association and state bar associations, and he writes a monthly column for the FBI Leeda Journal.
+Dr. Barton teaches these issues in three top-rated courses at The FBI Academy.
+His works have been published and presented at meetings of The American Bar Association, state bar associations, and he writes a monthly column for the FBI Leeda Journal.

 For more information, please contact us at 602.740.4888.